On Geometric Spectral Functionals: General results on spectral functionals

-Expanding ${}^AT_{ijk}={}^AT^{0}_{ijk}+{}^AT^{c}_{ijk}x^c +o({\bf x})$, and using Proposition~\ref{prop:Ein}, we end up with the form of the Einstein functional in the presence of torsion. \end{proof} Note that the above functional constitutes a nontrivial contribution to the Einstein functional arising from the antisymmetric torsion and that the resulting density is not tensorial (the density of the functional is not $C^\infty(M)$--bilinear), as it depends on the derivatives of the forms.
-Furthermore, we note that the part of the functional that is non-tensorial remains symmetric in $u,w$ up to a total derivative,
+Using then Proposition~\ref{prop:Ein}, we end up with the form of the Einstein functional in the presence of torsion. \end{proof}

+Note that the above functional constitutes a nontrivial contribution to the Einstein functional arising from the antisymmetric torsion and that the resulting density is not tensorial (the density of the functional is not $C^\infty(M)$-bilinear), as it depends on the derivatives of the forms.
+Furthermore, we note that the part of the functional that is non-tensorial remains symmetric in~$u$,~$w$ up to a total derivative,

 In \cite{bochniak2025}, by considering a broader class of tensor-type functionals, we argue that the presence of such non-tensorial terms indicates an obstruction to the inclusion of torsion in physically acceptable models.
 It is also well known that lifting a connection with torsion to the spinor bundle may result in a non-self-adjoint operator unless the torsion is fully antisymmetric.
 Therefore, we can also consider non-self-adjoint bounded perturbations of the Dirac operator $D_0$.
-A detailed analysis of this class of operators will be conducted elsewhere \cite{to_appear}.
+A detailed analysis of this class of operators will be conducted elsewhere~\cite{to_appear}.